Mohamed-Eltelb/RedemptionVerse/README.md

 # RedemptionVerse

-Discover and redeem codes for games and gaming services (Xbox Game Pass, PlayStation Plus, Steam / PC launchers, digital currency, bundles, and more).
-The project is a fast, static, front‑end experience focused on clarity, accessibility, and zero back‑end dependencies.
+Discover and redeem codes for games and gaming services (Xbox Game Pass, PlayStation Plus, Steam/PC launchers, digital currency, bundles, and more).
+This is a fast, static, front‑end experience focused on clarity, accessibility, and zero back‑end dependencies.

 ---
 ## Table of Contents